aws-samples/twingraph/README.md

 * Run Docker Compose, and open an interactive shell:
     ```bash
     docker compose up -d
+    ```
+    * *Note*: When running for the first time, ```compose``` might show error in the first line as the image does not exist yet, but this will be remedied automatically by the script building/pulling the container images.

+* Open an interactive shell to run the code, or develop within the container using VSCode [remote development](https://code.visualstudio.com/docs/remote/remote-overview) extension.
+    ```bash
     docker exec -it twingraph-twingraph-1 bash
     ```
 * Once completed, you can bring down all the containers:
     ```bash
     docker compose down
     ```
-* Note that when using Compose, TwinGraph API decorator variables need to point to Redis, Gremlin server and TwinGraph hosts - examples included in the provided [Dockerfile](Dockerfile) should run without any changes with the provided [Compose script](docker-compose.yaml); key in 'tinkergraph-server' instead of 'localhost' when using the Gremlin visualizer in the *host* field.
+* *Note*: When using Compose, TwinGraph API decorator variables need to point to Redis, Gremlin server and TwinGraph hosts - examples included in the provided [Dockerfile](Dockerfile) should run without any changes with the provided [Compose script](docker-compose.yaml); key in 'tinkergraph-server' instead of 'localhost' when using the Gremlin visualizer in the *host* field.
 * If using the provided [Dockerfile](Dockerfile) without Compose, please replace the ENV vars in lines 3-5 with localhost or the host where the other containers are running.

 ## (**OPTIONAL**) Installation Option 3: Manual Full Installation Steps & Using Poetry Env